dmsc/fastbasic/manual.md

   one _statement_ if the condition is true.

+  This differs from Atari BASIC,
+  TurboBASIC XL, and others, which will execute all statements after THEN until the end of the line.
+For example:

+      A=1
+      IF A=0 THEN ?
+"ZERO":?
+"THE END"

+  Results in "THE END" being printed in
+  FastBasic, whereas nothing would be printed in Atari BASIC.

   The second form executes all
-  statements following the IF (up until an ELIF, ELSE, ENDIF) only if condition is true.
+  statements following the IF (up until an ELIF, ELSE, or ENDIF) only if condition is true.

   If the condition is false, optional